 The brain’s nucleus accumbens activated by alcohol (Gilman et al., 2008)

-Addictive drugs can provide a shortcut to the brains reward system by flooding the nucleus accumbens with dopamine.
-And, addictive drugs can release 2 to 10 times the amount of dopamine that natural rewards do, and they do it more quickly and reliably.
+Addictive drugs can provide a shortcut to the brain’s reward system by flooding the nucleus accumbens with dopamine.
+Additionally, addictive drugs can release 2 to 10 times the amount of dopamine that natural rewards do, and they do it more quickly and reliably.

 Over time, drugs become less rewarding, and craving for the drug takes over.
 The brain adapts to the effects of the drug (an effect known as tolerance), and because of these brain adaptations, dopamine has less impact.
 People who develop an addiction find that the drug no longer gives them as much pleasure as it used to, and that they have to take greater amounts of the drug more frequently to feel high.

-There is limited research on the brains recovery from alcohol and marijuana use.
+There is limited research on the brain’s recovery from alcohol and marijuana use.
 However, recent studies have shown that some recovery does take place.
 For example, one study found that adolescents that became abstinent from alcohol had significant recovery with respect to behavioral disinhibition and negative emotionality (Hicks et al., 2012).
-Lisdahl and colleagues posit that this could mean that some recovery is occurring in the prefrontal cortex after a period of abstinence.
-Furthermore, other research has found that number of days abstinent from alcohol was associated with improved executive functioning, larger cerebellar volumes and short-term memory.
+Lisdahl and colleagues propose that this could mean that some recovery is occurring in the prefrontal cortex after a period of abstinence.
+Furthermore, other research has found that number of days abstinent from alcohol was associated with improved executive functioning, larger cerebellar volumes, and improved short-term memory.

 The Top Tools Being Utilized for Research on the Brain in Recovery

 Functional brain measurement techniques: